piscab/Traffic-Sign-Classifier/README.md

 <img src="traffic-signs-pre-processing/SpeedLimit.png" width="480" alt="Combined Image" />

 ### Results
-At the end, I obtain the following results:
+At the end, with this CNN model you can obtain the following accuracy:
-* train set accuracy: near 100%
+* training set: near 100%
-* the validation set accuracy: 94%
+* validation set accuracy: 94%
-* the test accuracy: 85%
+* test set: 85%